 Monitor resolution is fairly straight forward.
 Unfortunately, we are stuck with some conventions that get in the way of understanding.
 Monitors are not 72 pixels per inch (ppi) and neither is the web.
 The resolution of monitors varies according to the size of the monitor and how you have the resolution set for the display.
 The two resolve to a resolution number that can vary greatly.
 The result of your resolution setting is an aspect ratio, or how the width relates to the height, and a pixel size, which determines how large text will look and how images will be displayed.
-Proper choices for your monitor will vary depending on the monitor size and some electronic factors.

 Not all possible choices for your monitor will result in an accurate aspect ratio, which can result in distorted images.
 If your monitor resolution provides an accurate aspect ratio, a square image will appear square and your other images will appear as they are intended to.
 Choosing a resolution that provides an inaccurate aspect ratio will result in images either squashed together or stretched compared to their original appearance.
 An inaccurate aspect ratio choice is acceptable if you only work with text and spreadsheets, but the images on web pages will not be accurately displayed.
 Obviously, if you are working with images for any reason, an accurate aspect ratio setting will be important.